Baqend/guide/src/topics/files/index.md

 <div class="note"><strong>Note:</strong> To upload a file you must have at least the insert or update permission on the root folder and write access on the file. </div>

-## Example: Download to Baqend File
+## Example: Upload from external URL

 To illustrate how to do uploads with Baqend files, consider a simple use case: You have a third-party URL that you would like to download into a Baqend file.
 To do this, create a new module "download" in the dashboard and paste the following code: